minio/docs/source/reference/minio-mc-admin/mc-admin-service.rst

 .. mc-cmd:: restart

    Restarts MinIO servers.
-   If needed, the command provides some guidance based on status about potential next steps you may need to take on each node.
-   For example, if hard drives are hung, the command may suggest restarting the node's operating system.
+   If needed, the command may suggest restarting the node based on the status.

    :mc-cmd:`mc admin service restart` has the following syntax: